chiubaca/chiubaca.github.io/_posts/2018-06-02-coding-skills-review.md

  4) Monthly blog to document my progress with where I am with this.

-Lots of focus on Free Camp Course because I feel by completing they will fill in all my missing gaps in my Javascript fundamentals.
+Lots of focus on Free Camp Courses as I feel by completing them will help fill in any gaps in my Javascript fundamentals.

 As a bonus, I also want to get through the following books: